tonykolomeytsev/figx/docs/src/reference/2-remotes.md

 # Remotes Reference

-Remotes in figmagic function similarly to Git remotes - they define the source locations in Figma where your design assets are stored.
+Remotes in figx function similarly to Git remotes - they define the source locations in Figma where your design assets are stored.
 A remote configuration specifies:
 - Which Figma file to access
 - Precisely where in that file to look for assets
 - Authentication credentials